markdom/specification/1.0/markdom.md

 This event represents a [*Markdom image content*] with the given values for the `uri`, `title` and `alternative` parameters.

-Calling this method must be must be followed by a call to `onContentEnd`.
+Calling this method must be followed by a call to `onContentEnd`.

 The behavior of this method is undefined, if `uri` is not present.

-The behavior of this method is undefined, if `uri` is not a valid URI reference.
+The behavior of this method is undefined, if `uri` is not a valid [URI reference](https://tools.ietf.org/html/rfc3986#section-4.1).

 ###### `onLineBreakContent` {#api-handler-handler-onlinebreakcontent}